 Indonesia, like the United States, is not immune to similar incidents.
-PT Kimia Farma is an example of a company that employed earnings management practices.
-Hans Tuanakotta & Mustofa (HTM) audited the management of Kimia Farma and found a net profit of Rp.
+PT Kimia is an example of a company that employed earnings management practices.
+Hans Tuanakotta & Mustofa (HTM) audi 42 the management of Kimia Farma and found a net profit of Rp.
 132 billion, while the profit presented was Rp 99.56 billion, a decrease of Rp 32.6 billion (24.7 per cent) from the initially reported earnings.
-In another case, PT Perusahaan Gas Negara delayed publishing material information about a decrease in gas volume and information about a gas volume known to management since 2006 but not published until March 2007, a violation of Article 93 of Law No. 8/1995.
+In another case, PT Perusahaan Gas Negara delayed publishing material information about a decrease in gas volume and information about a gas volume known to management since 2006 but not published until March 2007, a violation of Article 93 of Law No. 8/1995 71

-The numerous financial reporting scandals have cast doubt on the effectiveness of good corporate governance in minimizing earnings management.
+The effectiveness of excellent corporate governance in reducing earnings management has been called into question in light of the numerous financial reporting scandals.
 Institutional shareholders are owners who are more prudent and thorough in using financial information, thereby minimizing managers' earnings management.
 Because the manager is also the owner of the business, shared ownership can help balance the interests of investors and managers.
 The commissioners have no authority to influence their capabilities or eliminate fraudulent practices that could harm shareholders.